ClemensElflein/CoverUI/Firmware/CoverUI/YardForce/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For those, who still have their stock *YardForce Classic 500 (A/B)* Cover-UI/Botton-Board available and want to get it running together with [OpenMower](https://github.com/ClemensElflein/OpenMower), I ported OM's CoverUI <abbr title="Firmware">FW</abbr> functionality to it.
+For those, who still have their stock *YardForce Classic 500 (A/B) or SAxPRO (Rev6)* Cover-UI/Botton-Board available and want to get it running together with [OpenMower](https://github.com/ClemensElflein/OpenMower), I ported OM's CoverUI <abbr title="Firmware">FW</abbr> functionality to it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>